amlantalukder/Discourse2Draft/README.md

 ### Base

 Backend contains agents developed by Langgraph architecture.
 The graph starts with _previous content_ and _current section header_.
-If the size of previous contents is too large (> 500 tokens), the content gets summarized at the "Summarize" node and the result is passed on to the "Generate Content" node along with the _current section header_.
+If the size of previous contents is too large, the content gets summarized at the "Summarize" node and the result is passed on to the "Generate Content" node along with the _current section header_.
 "Generate Content" node generates the text based on the _previous content summary_ and _current section header_.

 ![alt text](./www/assets/workflows_small.png)